 Our President and Chief Executive Officer is Stuart A. Tanz.
-The Executive Chairman of our board of directors is Richard A. Baker.
-It is expected that, following the Annual Meeting, Mr. Baker will transition from Executive Chairman to Chairman of our board of directors.
-See "Executive Compensation-Employment and Letter Agreements and Termination of Employment and Change-in-Control Arrangements" for a more detailed discussion of Mr. Baker's change in role.
-Our Chief Financial Officer is John B. Roche.
+The Chairman of our board of directors is Richard A. Baker.
+Our Chief Financial Officer is Michael B. Haines.
+Mr. Haines was appointed as our Chief Financial Officer, Treasurer and Secretary on December 1, 2012.
 Our Chief Operating Officer is Richard K. Schoebel.
+In January 2013, we appointed Laurie A. Sneve as our Senior Vice President and Chief Accounting Officer.
 For Messrs.
 Tanz's and Baker's biographies, please see "1.
 Election of Directors-Nominees for Election as Directors."
 The following sets forth the biographical information for Messrs.
-Roche and Schoebel as of April 2, 2012.
+Haines and Schoebel and Ms. Sneve as of April 1, 2013.